 Climate Resilience.
 A climate change assessment, climate risk and adaptation assessment has been prepared for the project.
-The assessment for this subproject site classifies the project as low risk from future climate change impacts such as cyclonic hazard (low risk), sea level rise (low risk), coastal floods (low risk), storm surge (low risk) except for increased temperatures (medium risk) and flooding due to high precipitation events (medium risk).
-The findings do not find the proposed site to be high risk over the design life of subproject (+50 years). the preliminary engineering design integrates measures for potential climate risks in subproject siting, orientation and structural design; these will be subject to further analysis during the detailed engineering design.
+The assessment for this subproject site classifies the project as low risk from future climate change impacts such as cyclonic hazard (low risk), sea level rise (low risk), coastal floods (low risk), storm surge (low risk) except for increased temperatures (medium risk).
+While climate change impacts are not anticipated to be significant over the design life of subproject (+50 years), the preliminary engineering design integrates measures for potential climate risks in subproject siting, orientation, and structural design; these will be subject to further analysis during the detailed engineering design.
 Climate proofing measures that will permanently become part of the project infrastructure will be included within the main civil work contract costs.